6DammK9/nai-anime-pure-negative-prompt/README.md

 - **Generic prompting guide** for a [webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) compatable "anime model".
 Core concept (heck what application will support negative prompts?) is viable.
 - **Docuementry, journal and ranting.** Read for drama.
 Actually some of them are *primary sources*.
 - ~~**Astolfo is a good boy.**~~
+- Beware of **random docuement style** because I don't have time to explain or even expand it.

 ## Index ##
 **Too lazy to update constantly.
 Just iterlate the directories.
 You will find the pattern.**